kibs-tech/kibs-tech.github.io/blog/js/index.md

 You are using Formik and you want to add an onChange handler to a form field Problem You can't.
 The formik form will stop working.
 Why is not important for this blog entry.
 What googling reveals Google the problem and you'll find lots and lots of people quite upset that they can't implement their own onChange handler.
-There have been many requests for this to be supported and all of the requests have been closed. .....
+There have been many requests for this to be supported and all of the requests have been closed .....
 <a href="/blog/js/formik">
 Read more</a>